datawire/ambassador-docs/docs/emissary/1.13/topics/install/aes-operator.md

 ```

 * Note that the `spec.installOSS` parameter should be used instead of `spec.helmValues.enableAES` to control whether
-  OSS or AES is installed.
+  $OSSproductName$ or $AESproductName$ is installed.
 A configuration where both `installOSS` and `enableAES` are set to the same value will
   introduce a conflict and result in an error.

 ## Install via Helm Chart

-You can also install the AES Operator from a Helm Chart.
+You can also install the $productName$ Operator from a Helm Chart.
 The following Helm values are supported:

 * `image.name`: Operator image name
 * `image.pullPolicy`: Operator image pull policy